dsindex/etagger/README.md

   - can this module perform at the level of state of the art?
     - [x] the f1 score is near SOTA.
       - 0.92536
-  - how to make it faster when it comes to use the BiLSTM?
+  - how to make it faster when it comes to using the BiLSTM?
     - [x] the solution is LSTMBlockFusedCell().
-      - 3.13 times faster during training time.
+      - 3.13 times faster than LSTMCell() during training time.
-      - 1.26 times faster during inference time.
+      - 1.26 times faster than LSTMCell() during inference time.
   - can the Transformer have competing results againt the BiLSTM? and how much faster?
     - [x] contextual encoding by the Transformer encoder yields competing results.
       - in case the sequence to sequence model like translation, the multi-head attention mechanism might be very powerful for alignments.